-

 - April 18, 2025 Palantir granted $30 million to build "ImmigrationOS" surveillance platform for ICE

-- September 11, 2025 DOS directs consular officers to take "appropriate action" regarding noncitizens' speech about Charlie Kirk assassination
+- September 11, 2025 DOS directs consular officers to take "appropriate action" on noncitizens' speech about Charlie Kirk assassination

 - October 2, 2025 DHS solicits investigation and analytical services to support ICE operations